-Hobbs is a blue-collar town, with 36.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hobbs is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Hobbs who work in sales jobs (12.04%), office and administrative support (11.91%), and management occupations (7.81%).
+Hobbs is a blue-collar town, with 36.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Hobbs is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Hobbs who work in sales jobs (12.73%), office and administrative support (10.34%), and management occupations (7.87%).

-The citizens of Hobbs are slightly less educated than the national average of 21.84% for the average city or town: 14.99% of adults in Hobbs have a bachelor's degree or advanced degree
+The percentage of adults in Hobbs with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.56% of adults in Hobbs have a bachelor's degree or advanced degree.

 The most common language spoken in Hobbs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Native American languages.